-- 55. WB OP 4.12 highlights that particular attention should be paid to the needs of the most vulnerable groups among those displaced, especially those below the poverty line, the landless, the elderly, women and children, indigenous peoples, ethnic minorities, and also other categories of displaced persons whose interests may not be protected by national legislation with regard to the compensations for the land plots subject to withdrawal. - 56.
-The Bank Policy 4.12 will prevail in cases of discrepancies between WB and Uzbekistan legislation, not just simply in relation to compensation issues but to all issues. - 57.
+- persons whose interests may not be protected by national legislation with regard to the compensations for the land plots subject to withdrawal. - 55.
+The Bank Policy 4.12 will prevail in cases of discrepancies between WB and Uzbekistan legislation, not just simply in relation to compensation issues but to all issues. - 56.
 A further comparison between the Uzbek Legislations and the World Bank OP 4.12 a harmonization measures are contained in Table below.9